JustQtie/JustQtie/README.md

-- I'm just a person who learning to code + games
+- I'm just a person who is learning to code + games

 - Student at Da Nang University - DUT by the way (terrible but happy to roll back)
 <p />